 We recognized equity compensation expense of \$0.4 million and \$0.3 million for the three months ended September 30, 2015 and 2014, respectively, and \$1.3 million and \$0.8 million for the nine months ended September 30, 2015 and 2014, respectively, related to the restricted common stock grants ultimately expected to vest.
 Equity compensation expense is included in general and administrative and property expenses in the accompanying consolidated statements of operations.
-Certain amounts of equity compensation expense are capitalized for employees who provide leasing and constitution services.
-We capitalized \$25 thousand and \$36 thousand of equity compensation costs related to these employees during the nine months ended September 30, 2015 and 2014, respectively, and \$0.1 million and \$0.1 million
+Certain amounts of equity compensation expense are capitalized for employees who provide leasing and construction services.
+We capitalized \$25 thousand and \$36 thousand of equity compensation costs related to these employees during the three months ended September 30, 2015 and 2014, respectively, and \$0.1 million and \$0.1 million of equity compensation costs related to these employees during the nine months ended September 30, 2015 and 2014, respectively.